 It’s particularly worth trying for men with multiple bare patches across their beard as opposed to just one or two which could be masked by growing it out instead.

-Trimming your beard down to a nice, short, uniform length can give the illusion of a more even hair distribution.
+Trimming your beard down to a nice, short, uniform length can give the illusion of more even hair distribution.

 Yes, stubble is already short.
 But through the use of a good stubble trimmer, you will most likely be able to go shorter.
 These trimmers have size settings that go as short as 0.4mm, with incremental increases as small as 0.2mm.